jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/identifiers/identifiers.md

 In other computers languages there are limitations to identifiers.
 For instance: identifiers can’t contain spaces.
 This is so, because spaces are used as a separator, to separate elements of a textual expression in computer code.
 Identifiers without spaces make it easier for the text code parser.

-In Encircle identifiers *can* contain spaces.
+In Circular identifiers *can* contain spaces.
 To make it easy for the text code parser, there are *two kinds* of spaces: large spaces and small spaces.
 Small spaces are the ones you can use in identifiers.
 Large spaces are spaces, that separate elements in a text code expression.

-In Encircle, text code elements are *always* separated by large spaces.
+In Circular, text code elements are *always* separated by large spaces.
 You can’t, for instance, put a plus-sign right next to an identifier.

 ```vb
 Value1+Value2